Double, Double, Boy in Trouble: Plot

-The boys decide to secretly switch places and live each other's lives for a while by trading their clothes in the bathroom.
-Bart likes his new life as a rich child until he meets his paternal half-siblings, Devan and Quenly, who resent Simon for blocking their full inheritance of the family fortune, especially since his father divorced their mother and married his mother.
-Simon refuses to eat Marge's recipe of cooked noodles with root beer and Cheetos, so Homer eats it and chews with his mouth open.
-When Simon is sent to bed without supper after calling Homer a spew monkey for spitting food on him, Marge gives him pizza with no crusts and tucks him in, which Simon says he can get used to.
-The next day, the Woosterfields hold a party for all of their rich friends.
-When Devan and Quenly lock Bart in the Woosterfield mausoleum telling him that the bodies turn to candy, Mr. Burns gets him out.
-He tells Bart he was once the youngest in a wealthy family and his siblings all died in varied ways (mostly related to eating poisoned baked potatoes) and that Bart is in danger from his own family.
+The boys secretly switch places.
+Bart likes his new life until he meets his half-siblings, Devan and Quenly, who resent Simon for blocking their full inheritance of the family fortune.
+Simon refuses to eat Marge's noodles with root beer and Cheetos, so Homer eats it.
+When Simon is sent to bed without supper after calling Homer a spew monkey, Marge gives him pizza with no crusts and tucks him in, which Simon likes.
+When the Woosterfields hold a party for their friends, Devan and Quenly lock Bart in the Woosterfield mausoleum, but Mr. Burns frees him.
+He tells Bart he was the youngest in a wealthy family and implies he killed his siblings.
 Bart realizes that Devan and Quenly want to murder Simon so they can take his share of the inheritance.

-When Simon listens politely to Grampa's stories, Lisa concludes that Simon is an imposter and Simon explains his story to the Simpsons, saying that Devan and Quenly are taking Bart to Aspen where they will try to kill him.
+When Simon listens politely to Grampa's stories, Lisa concludes that Simon is an imposter.
+He explains to the Simpsons that Devan and Quenly are taking Bart to Aspen where they will try to kill him.
 Before the Simpsons get to him, Quenly pushes Bart down a hill for experienced skiers.
-When Devan says that they will split Simon's inheritance, Quenly offers Devan a baked potato (a reference to Burns' story from earlier) planning to clear her path of him to snare 100% of the fortune for herself.
-Homer manages to save Bart in time.
-The family says their goodbye to Simon, who is welcomed to his family again via a hot fudge sundae by his butler Chester.
-Newly appreciative of his own family, Bart is lovingly tucked into bed by Marge.
+When Devan says that they will split Simon's inheritance, Quenly offers Devan a poisoned baked potato to snare the fortune for herself.
+Homer manages to save Bart after jumping off a ski lift.
+The family says goodbye to Simon, who is welcomed to his family again.
+Newly appreciative of his family, Bart is tucked into bed by Marge.